 - After the filling cycle is finished, the water level decline in the septic tank is observed until the initial level is reached; and the time to achieve this is recorded.
 If the initial level is not attained within 30-minutes, the test is terminated and the final water level is noted.

-Based upon the water level readings during the test, a hydraulic performance rating shall be assigned to the system in accordance with the guidelines provided in the following Table 1.
+Based upon the water level readings during the test, a hydraulic performance rating shall be assigned to the system in accordance with the guidelines provided in Table 1.
 It should be emphasized that these are guidelines only, and special circumstances may be caused for modifying the evaluation and rating of particular systems.
 A system receiving a "Failed" rating shall require appropriate upgrading.
+A rating of “Failed” may also be a result of other factors such as not maintaining minimum setbacks to high seasonal groundwater.

 Return to Top